KainoaNewton/aplos-todo/README.md

 # Aplos Todo
-A Simple, easy to use, elegent todo wep app.
+A Simple, easy to use, elegent todo list wep app.

 ## Project Info